sveltejs/kit/.changeset/honest-hornets-doubt.md

 '@sveltejs/kit': patch
 ---

-fix: correctly serialise empty Request headers when using the load function's fetch
+fix: prevent duplicate fetch request when using Request with load function's fetch